 - Wear appropriate clothing.
 Choose lightweight, light-colored clothing that has room to breathe.
 Put on a wide-brimmed hat and sunglasses whenever you’re outdoors to protect yourself even more.

 - Slather on the sunscreen.
 As if you needed another reason to wear sunscreen: Sunburn affects your body’s ability to cool itself and causes a loss of body fluids.
 Use a broad spectrum sunscreen with the words “UVA/UVB protection” on the label, and reapply according to the package directions.

 - Schedule time outside accordingly.
 Watch the weather forecast for the day, and keep an eye on current temperatures.
 Limit your time outside to the morning and evenings, and rest in the shade as much as possible so that your body doesn’t have a chance to overheat.

-- Never leave children in a parked car.
+In addition to these tips for yourself, it's important to remember to never leave children in a parked car.
 Cars are like incubators – all it takes is 10 minutes for interior temperatures to increase by 20 degrees, and it continues to rise with each minute that passes.

 Children left unattended in parked cars are at greatest risk for heat stroke and death.
 Help protect keiki from this preventable tragedy by remembering to ACT:

-- A – Avoid heat stroke-related injury and death by never leaving your child alone in a car, not even for a minute.
+- A – Avoid heatstroke-related injury and death by never leaving your child alone in a car, not even for a minute.
 Make sure to keep your car locked when you’re not in it so kids don’t get in on their own.